Last Updated on December 28, 2022 by Natalia

 We personally booked a jeep safari with Ganesh Travels, and although they do offer camel rides, they respected our decision to not want this included on our tour.

-If you have any doubt in your mind about whether any animal encounter is ethical, then we always recommend avoiding it.
+If you have any doubt in your mind about whether any animal encounter such as riding a camel is ethical, then we always recommend avoiding it.
 At the end of the day it’s better to not get to do something than contribute to animal exploitation and cruelty anywhere in the world.

 For some more tips on ethical animal counters, we recommend reading this guide to being a compassionate traveller by PETA.